 US 9-12 students earn academic credit for courses specific to entrepreneurship, with the opportunity to be awarded a "CHCA Entrepreneurship and Sustainability Certificate" (shown on a CHCA transcript) upon completion of a capstone project.

 Like other upper level academic and arts courses, enrollment in a Business Internship course requires an application and interview.
-Due to high demand, enrollment in that course is currently limited to two years.
+Due to high demand, enrollment in that course is prioritized to students in first or second year.

 Entrepreneurship and Sustainability Certificate